 Standard First Aid

-This two-day course focuses on teaching the most up-to-date techniques in prevention, primary & secondary assessment and handling of life threatening emergencies.
+This two-day course focuses on teaching the most up-to-date techniques in prevention, primary & secondary assessment and handling of life-threatening emergencies.
 It addresses first aid for common injuries that may occur in the workplace, or anywhere else.
 It gives participants the confidence and basic skills needed to reduce shock, manage injuries and save lives.
 The core topics are supplemented with electives to round off the training.

 Emergency First Aid

-This is a one day course which focuses on same practical, hands-on lesson format as in the Standard level course, but with a narrower selection of elective topics and is designed to address selective emergency situations.
-This program is also offered as a refresher on expiration of the standard certificate.
+This is a one day course which focuses on some practical, hands-on lesson format as in the Standard level course, but with a narrower selection of elective topics and is designed to address selective emergency situations.
+This program is also offered as a refresher on the expiration of the standard certificate.